Overview

 Click to OpenAcademics

-During the January in Santiago program, all students take the required course (3 credits), in areas like social studies, sustainability, economics or human rights.
+During the January in Santiago program, all students take one course (3 credits).
 In-class work is augmented with co-curricular visits to the city’s rich variety of cultural institutions and organizations relevant to the course offering.

 GPA